It's almost tax time…again. Don't miss these tax-deductible business expenses that can help you maximise your tax deductions.

-Deductions amount to £26 per month when you work from home for a minimum of 101 hours a month.
+Deductions amount to £10 per month if you work 25 to 50 hours a month, £18 per month if you work 51 to 100 hours a month, and £26 per month when you work from home for a minimum of 101 hours a month.
 This results in an annual £312 you can include in your self-assessment.
 This rate doesn’t include phone or internet expenses, which you must claim separately.

 However, you may find you still miss out on the chance to deduct more costs from your total income tax.
 HMRC’s online expenses tool can help you decide if it’s better to claim simplified expenses or work out the total cost of working from home.

 You can claim mileage allowance for any travelling you do for business purposes on your tax return.
 If you drive a car or van, you can claim 45p for every mile you travel up to 10,000 miles off of your income tax.
 And you can claim 25p for every mile after that.